punchagan/r2k/README.md

-# r2i
+# r2k

-Send rss feeds to instapaper using rss2email.
+Send rss feeds to the kindle

-This repository contains a simple post processing hook for rss2email that sends urls to Instapaper using its simple API.
+This repository contains various post processing hooks for rss2email, with the eventual goal of sending RSS feeds to my kindle.

+- `instapaper.py` sends feeds to Instapaper, which has an option of sending unread articles to the kindle.
+But with a free account it only sends 10 articles, and 50 with a paid account.
+The post processing hook to use is:
+  `instapaper add_article`

+- `collect.py` and `digest.py` together create a `.mobi` book using `ebooklib` and `kindlegen`.
+The post processing hook to use is: `collect add_article`.
+  (I currently use this hook).

 The repository also has my config file with my subscriptions.

-With Instapaper's option of sending my unread articles to my Kindle automatically, it makes a great reading tool.

 ## Setup

 I added the following crontab entry:

-    @hourly /path/to/executable/r2i run -n

-`rss2email` doesn't send any emails when it is run with the `-n` option.
+    0 12 * * * /path/to/r2k/r2k run -n && /path/to/r2k/r2k send_digest

+`run -n` runs `rss2email` to get new entries for the subscribed feeds, without sending any emails.  `send_digest` creates a mobi digest file, and sends it to my kindle via email.

-The `r2i` executable can be used to add/remove/list feeds, etc.
+The `r2k` executable can be used to add/remove/list feeds, etc.